agnsal/DR2/README.md

 5. (Optional) Facial recognition ability

 ### Use case 1:
-Kobuki goes around into the room, avoiding obstacles and "looking" around thanks to the camera.
+Kobuki goes around into the room, avoiding obstacles thanks to the bumper sensor.
-Kobuki is able to forward camera data to its Prolog brain.
+Kobuki is able to forward camera data to proper ROS topics.

 ### (Optional) Use case 2:
 Kobuki goes around into the room, avoiding obstacles and "looking" around thanks to the camera.